nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 > **Note**: In multi-cluster deployments, it is enough to enable the feature on the entry point cluster _only_.

-To confirm that the database protocol has been upgraded using `nuocmd show database-versions` and check the database effective version.
+To verify the database protocol upgrade, run `nuocmd show database-versions` and check the effective database versions in the response.
-There should be _no_ protocol versions in the available versions section.
+The `Available versions` must be empty.

-A random TE will be automatically restarted after upgrading the protocol.
+After upgrading the protocol one of the TE will be automatically restarted.
 A TE selection preference can be supplied by setting the `database.automaticProtocolUpgrade.tePreferenceQuery` option to a valid load balancer (LBQuery) query expression.

 For more information, refer to [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade).

-### Monitoring Upgrade
+## Monitoring Upgrade

-The Kubernetes workflow rolling upgrade progress can be monitored using `kubectl rollout status`.
+In Kubernetes, the progress of a rolling upgrade process can be monitored using `kubectl rollout status`.
 The following example shows a successful rollout for the SM workflow throughout two replicas.

 ```shell